3.3 Free Form

 October 2021

-A poem about the voice of sudden anger that comes from being trapped inside a dull brain fog, which seems to be the resting place for most of our psyches today.
+A poem about the voice of sudden anger that comes from being trapped inside a dull brain fog; the resting place for most of our psyches today.

 We don’t follow our dreams here, not in fugitive city